replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.25, 1.26, 1.27, and 1.28

 ### New Features {#new-features-1-104-0}
 * Releases that include the Replicated SDK can now be installed by KOTS.
 When KOTS deploys a release that includes the SDK, the SDK and KOTS both operate in the environment and independently report telemetry.
-Moving forward, we recommend everyone--not just vendors doing Helm CLI installations--include the SDK in their application for access to the latest features from Replicated!
+Replicated recommends that everyone--not just vendors that support Helm CLI installations--include the SDK in their application for access to the latest features from Replicated!

 ### Improvements {#improvements-1-104-0}
 * Upgrades the replicated/local-volume-provider image to v0.5.5 to resolve CVE-2023-45128 with critical severity, CVE-2023-4911, CVE-2023-29491, CVE-2023-45141, and GHSA-m425-mq94-257g with high severity, and CVE-2023-36054, CVE-2023-3446, CVE-2023-3817, CVE-2023-41338, CVE-2023-39325, CVE-2023-3978, and CVE-2023-44487 with medium severity.